Our Approach

 Because of the weaknesses of both methods, it’s common for students to study Arabic by one of the methods, and then after a year or two switch to the other method to compensate for weaknesses in either their speaking or reading and writing.

 As we developed the Better Language Training Nashmi Arabic Program, we drew on our experience as both teachers and students of language using both of these methods.
 We also did interviews with current and past Arabic students of both methods.
 We wanted to know what they found helpful, and not so helpful, from each method.
 Assessments were also made of strengths and weaknesses in Arabic that could be traced to either method.
+In the end we developed the Nashmi Arabic Program to efficiently help a student become highly functional in all areas of the Arabic language, including listening, speaking, reading, and writing.